isw9/FantasyFootball/README.md

-If you don't know any football players off the top of your head, here are some you can try projecting stats for.
+If you don't know any football players off the top of your head, here are some you can try projecting stats for in the 2018 season.
 ```
 Andrew Luck
 Matt Ryan